-What does "Inspired Care" mean to Joel…
+What does a "Culture of Ownership" mean to Joel…

-Kim Aagard, VP & Chief Financial Officer
+Kim Aagard, Chief Financial Officer

-What is the role of the Chief Financial Officer (CFO)?
+What is the role of the chief financial officer (CFO)?

 A little more about Kim…

-What does "Inspired Care" mean to Kim...
+What does a "Culture of Ownership" mean to Kim...

-Teresa Johnson, VP of Human Resources
+Teresa Johnson, Chief Human Resources Officer

 A little more about Teresa…

-She received an AAS in Human Resource Management from MSCTC and BS in Management from the University of Mary in Bismarck.
+She received an AAS in human resource management from MSCTC and BS in management from the University of Mary in Bismarck.

-What does "Inspired Care" mean to Teresa...
+What does a "Culture of Ownership" mean to Teresa...

-Inspired care to me is providing the best possible outcome for our customers.
+To me, a Culture of Ownershipis providing the best possible outcome for our customers.
 Compassion, listening, a helping hand, a kind word.
 Doing this not because it is a requirement of the job or an expectation in life, but because it is the right thing to do.
 The need to do whatever it takes to make our customers feel safe and special.